Faeshal/hexo-basio/source/info/index.md

 ## Deployment Info

-This simple page is use for the first submission Dicoding in the google cloud engineer training path.
+This simple profile page is use for the first Dicoding submission Dicoding in the google cloud engineer path.
 This page follows Dicoding suggestion, which is :

 - Deploy on top of the Google App Engine (GAE) ✅
 - Use Google Cloud Storage (GCS) as image/asset storage service ✅